sabre-io/sabre.io/source/event/promise.md

 The result handler and the error handler may return a value.

-If the value is a promise, it will be automatically chained to the promise then returns:
+If the value is a Promise, it will be automatically chained to the Promise that `then` returns:

     $promise->then( function($result) {
         return new Promise(